akkadotnet/Akka.Persistence.Redis/README.md

 ### Configuration
 - `configuration-string` - connection string, as described here: https://stackexchange.github.io/StackExchange.Redis/Configuration#basic-configuration-strings
 - `key-prefix` - Redis journals key prefixes.
 Leave it for default or change it to customized value.
 WARNING: don't change this value after you've started persisting data in production.
+- `database` - Set the Redis default database to use.
+If you added `defaultDatabase` to the `connection-strings`, you have to set `database` to the value of `defaultDatabase`.

 ## Snapshot Store
 To activate the snapshot plugin, add the following line to your HOCON config: